axieinfinity/ronin-documentation/docs/node-operators/setup/generate-keys.md

 Each validator node requires private keys for signing blocks and consensus messages sent to the other validators in the network.

 The required private keys include one ECDSA key and one BLS key.
 The keys are named after digital signature schemes: Elliptic Curve Digital Signature Algorithm (ECDSA) and Boneh–Lynn–Shacham (BLS), respectively.

 - The ECDSA key is used for signing blocks.
 - The BLS key is used for producing finality votes.
 Validators who produce finality vote receive a reward.
 If a validator fails to produce a finality vote, no slashing penalty applies.

 ## Generate BLS keys

+You can generate an ECDSA key pair using the Ronin CLI or your node's Docker image.

+### Generate using the CLI

 1. Build Ronin from the source code: